CodeYourFuture/syllabus/docs/react/week-3/mentors.md

 With Hooks, we don't really talk about the "lifecycle" of a component any more, but this section is intended to show exactly what happens at each step in the code.

 Walking through the code like this is sometimes called "playing computer".
 A step-by-step description has been provided in the syllabus, but this was intended as revision material.
-It is recommended to keep the code example on the screen and walk through each line together with the students.
+It is recommended to keep the code example on the screen and walk through each line together with the trainees.

-To keep students engaged, it can be useful to ask them to predict what the next step does.
-This also allows you to get feedback on whether a student is following or not.
+To keep trainees engaged, it can be useful to ask them to predict what the next step does.
+This also allows you to get feedback on whether a trainee is following or not.

-At the end of the "playing computer" ask whether the students have spotted the bug in the logic: the effect is not updating when the prop changes.
+At the end of the "playing computer" ask whether the trainees have spotted the bug in the logic: the effect is not updating when the prop changes.
 Therefore the key point to emphasize is that `useEffect` is **not** queued when the component re-renders.

 ### ESLint rule for React Hooks